»» .. to splash page »» www.MountainLake.com «« Jump to Homes ... Land ... Businesses ... YouTube .. What's New

 In Grand County, Colorado, if you want to use stones that are already on your property, your immediate supply can be abundant.

-Rocks can come out of freshly a dug hole so fast you'd think that something is adding rocks to the holes as you dig.
+Rocks can come out of freshly a dug hole so fast you'd

+the more you get.
 It's like getting down and making a symphony (or a novel, or this article), every time you revisit some phrasing,

 you come up with more or better notes to play.

 Landscaping in Grand County is synonymous with moving rock.
-Move a rock to a better location and you also
+Move a rock to a

 open up its original location for new plants.
 Rearranging what you already have is simple and effective.